 I am trained, certified, and experienced in using an XRF* instrument to perform a scientifically precise and acurate, real-time analysis of your consumer goods for toxicity [the analysis will also confirm the presence and precise amounts of other (non-toxic) metallic elements—like the exact amounts of gold, silver or platinum in a particular piece of jewelry, for instance!]
 I typically test for Lead, Mercury, Cadmium, Arsenic and Antimony and let attendees know if any item is unsafe (or potentially unsafe with normal use) based on whether or not it is positive for one or more of these toxicants (and at what level).

 The type of XRF analyzer I use for these events is a state-of-the-art, crazy-expensive (about $50,000 for a new one!), high-precision scientific instrument, whose full technical description is, “A portable, (non-radioactive source) X-Ray Fluorescence Spectrometer”.
 The instrument I prefer is the Niton XL3T (700/800 or GOLDD+)—which is the very same model used by the CPSC (Consumer Product Safety Commission) to test for toxicants in consumer goods.

 When I identify toxic consumer goods at a testing party I also talk to the group about safer alternatives for that particular item or type of item – specifically what to look for in purchasing a replacement item (and what to avoid).

-It’s basically a crash course in protecting your family from potential exposure to toxicants commonly found in consumer goods.
+A Lead Safe Mama testing party is basically a crash course in protecting your family from potential exposure to toxicants commonly found in consumer goods.
 [In fact doctors, nurses, educators and other professionals often get CEUs (continuing education credits) to come hear me speak at public events – so in this forum you get the same information in a much more intimate and personal forum.]

 Here are some more of the logistics for how the parties work: